+4. What do we mean when we speak of law enforcement?
+Who is responsible for enforcement?
+Why is enforcement so important?

 Answer: Law enforcement means the implementation of law.
 Government is responsible for enforcement.
 Enforcement is important when the law seeks to protect the people belonging to the weaker sections from those who are strong and powerful.
 Enforcement is important to ensure that every worker gets fair wages.
 When workers are poor or powerless, the fear of losing future earnings or facing reprisals forces them to accept low wages.
-Employers use this as a tool to pay workers less than the fair wage.
+Employers use this as a tool to pay workers less than a fair wage.
 In such cases, it is crucial that the laws are enforced.

 5. How can laws ensure that markets work in a manner that is fair?
 Give two examples to support your answer.